 About the course

 This nine-month master’s degree places forced migration in an academic framework, preparing you for doctoral study or for work relevant to human rights, refugees, and migration.
-It offers an intellectually demanding, interdisciplinary route to understanding forced migration in contexts of conflict, repression, natural disasters, environmental change and development policy-making.
+It offers an intellectually demanding, interdisciplinary route to understanding forced migration in contexts of conflict, repression, natural disasters, environmental change and development.

 The course offers students an understanding of the complex and varied nature of forced migration and refugee populations, of their centrality to global, regional and national processes of political, social and economic change, and of the needs and aspirations of forcibly displaced people themselves.
 It also helps students develop a broad understanding of academic research related to forced migration and refugees, as well as critical thinking and sound evaluative tools.

 You will gain the ability to plan, organise and carry out research into aspects of forced migration and refugee studies, as well as the skills necessary to convey theoretical knowledge of forced migration to a variety of different audiences.

-In the first term you will follow core courses which introduce the subject of forced migration from a range of perspectives, including anthropological, political and legal perspectives.
-There is also a course dedicated to research methods relevant to the study of forced migration.
+In the first and second terms you will follow core courses that introduce the subject of forced migration from a range of perspectives, including anthropological, political and legal.
+There is also a two-term course dedicated to research methods relevant to the study of forced migration.

-In the second term, you will take a further core course on morality and continue to study research methods.
-In addition you will choose two options courses from a list which changes from year to year but which usually includes a course on advanced international and human rights law, a course on humanitarianism, and courses furthering regional specialisation.
+In the second term you will choose two options courses from a list which changes from year to year but which usually includes a course on advanced international and human rights law, a course on humanitarianism, and courses furthering regional specialisation.